Eating and Drinking Your Way Through Melbourne

-Restaurants: There are a few favorites right now, such as Supernormal and Chin Chin.
+Restaurants: There are a few favorites, such as Supernormal and Chin Chin.
 My personal favorite here is Supernormal.
-Chef Andrew McConnell has quite the following—and for good reason!
+Chef Andrew McConnell has quite the following—and for a good reason!
 From the fresh selections to the delicate flavors of the gyoza, you will leave more than satisfied.

-TIP: They do not take reservations unless your party is 6 or more, but our wait was only 35 minutes, and you can have a seat with a beverage whilst you drool over the food passing by.
+TIP: They do not take reservations unless your party is six or more, but our wait was only 35 minutes, and you can have a seat with a beverage while you drool over the food passing by.

 Supernormal.
 Image: Visit Victoria